On Ilmanen's multiplicity-one conjecture for mean curvature flow with type-I mean curvature: Introduction

 The multiplicity-one conjecture is closely related to the extension problem of mean curvature flow.
 Huisken \cite{[Hui1]} proved that if the flow (\ref{eq:MCF}) develops a singularity at time $T<\infty$, then the second fundamental form will blow up at time $T$.
 A natural question is whether the mean curvature will blow up at the finite singular time of a mean curvature flow.
 Toward this question, A. Cooper \cite{[Cooper]} proved that $|A||H|$ must blow up at the singular time of the flow.
-In a series of papers \cite{[LS1]}-\cite{[LS3]} Le-Sesum systematical studied this problem and they proved that the extension problem is true if the multiplicity-one conjecture holds, or the second fundamental form is of type-$I$ at the singular time \beq \max_{\Si_t}|A|\leq \frac {C}{\sqrt{T-t}},\quad \forall\; t\in [0, T). \eeq Furthermore, Le-Sesum \cite{[LS3]} proved that the mean curvature is at least of type-$I$ if (\ref{eq:TypeI}) holds.
+In \cite{[LS1]} Le-Sesum affirmirtively answered this question under the assumption that the multiplicity-one conjecture holds, or the condition that the second fundamental form is of type-$I$ at the singular time \beq \max_{\Si_t}|A|\leq \frac {C}{\sqrt{T-t}},\quad \forall\; t\in [0, T). \eeq Furthermore, Le-Sesum \cite{[LS3]} proved that the mean curvature is at least of type-$I$ for a mean curvature flow satisfying (\ref{eq:TypeI}).
 Using Theorem \ref{theo:main1}, we can remove the type-$I$ condition (\ref{eq:TypeI}) of Le-Sesum's result as follows, which can also be viewed as an improvement of the extension theorem in \cite{[LW]}.